EpicAmps/Magnet/README.md

 ## 🎯 How It Works

 **Simple 3-Step Process:**
-1. **Setup:** Visit your fridge's web browser, enter your fridge's name (You gave it a name during initial setup.
-IE "StoneCold")
+1. **Setup:** Visit your fridge's web browser, enter your Fridge's name (Ie "Kitchen" or whatever you named it when you first ran the Samsung setup wizard.)
-2. **Get Tools:** Receive a unique email address and download a custom iOS Shortcut
+2. **Get Shortcut:** Receive a custom iOS Shortcut via email for your specific fridge
-3. **Send Notes:** Share any note via iOS Shortcuts or email to your fridge!
+3. **Send Notes:** Share any note via iOS Shortcuts - they appear directly on your fridge!

 **Universal Compatibility:**
 - ✅ **iOS Shortcuts:** Native integration with iPhone/iPad Share Sheet
-- ✅ **Email Support:** Send from any device via `incoming.magnet+stonecold@gmail.com`
+- ✅ **Direct Processing:** No email middleman - shortcuts send directly to your fridge
 - ✅ **Rich Features:** Checkboxes, task completion, family tags (`#dad`, `#mom`, `#jess`)
-- ✅ **No apps to install** - just use what you already have!
+- ✅ **No apps to install** - just use iOS Shortcuts!

 ---